(Laser-Assisted In Situ Keratomileusis)

 - Do not rub your eyes.

-- Take pain medicine as recommended by your doctor .
+- Take pain medication as recommended by your doctor.

 - Use eye drops prescribed by your doctor to prevent infection and decrease inflammation.